Spicfy/landingpage/README.md

 # landingpage
-CSS final assignment for foundations of the Odin project
+CSS final assignment in foundations for the Odin project